About Pet Euthanasia

 - Paperwork & Payment: Our team will review some necessary legal paperwork with you to ensure we have your informed consent to proceed, and also that you have all the information you need to make decisions about your pet’s final care.
 This will include discussion and documentation of your wishes regarding the creation of memorial items and the care of your pet’s body after they have passed.
 We collect payment ahead of services, so that this does not intrude on your precious time together in your pet’s final moments.

 - Sedation: Our team of registered veterinary technologists and veterinarians will administer sedation to allow your pet to fall deeply asleep before proceeding.
 If your pet is nervous with car rides, or trips to the veterinarian, we can also arrange sedation to be prescribed for use at home prior to the appointment.
-If arranging a home euthanasia, sedation can be arranged for use in advance of the appointment as well.

 - Euthanasia: The euthanasia medication will be administered by a veterinarian in a method determined to be the most appropriate for your individual pet’s needs.
 This may involve the placement of an intravenous catheter, but not always.
 The medication interrupts the brain’s activity, which then causes breathing to stop, followed by the cessation of the heart beat in a painless way.
 The veterinarian will confirm your pet’s passing before offering you time together in privacy.

 - After care: After your pet’s transition, we will ensure you have as much private time together as you need.
 From there, our team will carry out your wishes for the preparation of memorial items such as fur clippings and paw prints, and will arrange transport of your pet for body care (most commonly cremation).